-Hometown Holidays is Rockville, Maryland’s annual street festival celebrating Memorial Day.
-The three-day event, which occurs the Saturday through Monday of Memorial Day weekend, features the Taste of Rockville, dozens of entertainers performing on seven stages, children's rides, teen activities, VisArts Fine Arts Festival, an environmental expo, the Taste of Rockville, and the Memorial Day Ceremony and Parade.
-The parade—one of the longest-running in the capital region—started in the early 20th century with the tradition of a regional homecoming picnic and parade on Washington Street, organized by Rockville's African American community.
+Hometown Holidays is the annual Memorial Day street festival in Rockville, Maryland.
+This three-day event, which occurs the Saturday through Monday of Memorial Day weekend, features the Taste of Rockville, dozens of entertainers performing on multiple stages, children's rides, teen activities, a fine arts festival, an environmental expo, and the Memorial Day ceremony and parade.
+The parade—one of the longest-running in the Washington, D.C., area—started in the early 20th century with a regional homecoming picnic and parade on Washington Street, organized by Rockville's African-American community.

-The Memorial Day ceremony includes music by the Rockville Concert Band and Chorus, a wreath laying led by American Legion Post 86, and 21-gun salute and presentation of colors by American Legion Post 86 Color Guard and Rockville City Police Department Honor Guard.
-The Memorial Day Parade includes drill teams, marching bands, community groups, military units, and more.
+The Memorial Day ceremony includes music by the Rockville Concert Band and Chorus, a wreath-laying by American Legion Post 86, and a 21-gun salute and presentation of colors by the American Legion Post 86 Color Guard and Rockville City Police Department Honor Guard.
+The Memorial Day parade includes drill teams, marching bands, floats, community groups, military units, and more.
 More than 20,000 people typically attend this event.

-Hometown Holidays is located in Rockville Town Center and is walking distance from the Rockville Metro Station.
+Hometown Holidays is held at the Rockville Town Center and is walking distance from the Rockville Metro Station.

 Free parking is available at the Council Office Building on Fleet Street, Metro lots, City Hall lots, and the lots north of Beall Avenue.
 Paid parking is available for a flat fee in the Rockville Town Square Route 355 and North Washington Street garages.